JHBlack/Web-Dev-For-Beginners/2-js-basics/1-data-types/README.md

 JavaScript is notorious for its surprising ways of handling datatypes on occasion.
 Do a bit of research on these 'gotchas'.
 For example: case sensitivity can bite!
 Try this in your console: `let age = 1; let Age = 2; age == Age` (resolves `false` -- why?).
 What other gotchas can you find?

+Answer: It resolves false because Javascript is analyzing whether age (1) is equal to Age (2).
+Age and age are not equal which calculates the equation as false.
+The same logic would apply if let number = 1; let Number = '1'; number == Number would resolve false.

 ## Post-Lecture Quiz
 [Post-lecture quiz](https://happy-mud-02d95f10f.azurestaticapps.net/quiz/8)